May Minamahal (film): Plot

-At the supermarket, while Carlitos is buying groceries, Monica shows up since she doesn't have classes on Monday, prompting Carlitos to invite her for a merienda after that.
-Monica agrees to join.
-Later at the fast-food restaurant, they eat and exchange stories together, particularly about topics that they are in common like sports and movies.
+At the supermarket, Carlitos and Monica meet again, with the former inviting her to eat merienda.
+Monica agrees to join, where they will eat and exchange stories, particularly sports and movies.
 At night, Carlitos returns home from Monica's car and promises to call her later on the telephone.
-As Monica returns home, she was scolded by her older brother Bombit due to her use of his car and she handles the cooking for dinner instead.
-A few moments later, Carlitos and Monica began exchanging stories on the telephone.
-The former was witnessed by his sisters while the latter was distracted from the loud rock music from Bombit, as warned by her other older brother Jun.
-On the following sunny day, the whole Tagle family is bonded together.
-Carlitos promised his mother that he would take care of all the obligations that their family had.
+As Monica returns home, she is scolded by her older brother Bombit due to her use of his car, and she handles the cooking for dinner instead.
+A few moments later, Carlitos and Monica resume their exchange of stories via telephone, with the former being witnessed by his sisters.
+On the following sunny day, the whole Tagle family is bonded together, and Carlitos assures his mother that he will take care of all their family obligations.